2025 Office of the Ombuds Report | FINRA.org Skip to main content

 We can assist you if you interact with FINRA and:

-- You have questions regarding navigating FINRA.
+• have questions regarding navigating FINRA;

-- You seek guidance about available options.
+• seek guidance about available options; or

-- You seek anonymity in raising concerns.
+• seek anonymity in raising concerns.

 Initial Contact

-- We will listen to you, ask questions, and discuss your questions or concerns.
+• We will listen to you, ask questions, and discuss your questions or concerns.

 Next Steps

-- We will determine if and how we can assist you.
+• We will determine if and how we can assist you.

-- We will review documents and other records relating to your questions or concerns.
+• We will review documents and other records relating to your questions or concerns.

-- If appropriate and without sharing confidential information, we will discuss your concerns with management.
+• If appropriate and without sharing confidential information, we will discuss your concerns with management.

-- We will research and review rules, regulations, policies, and procedures.
+• We will research and review rules, regulations, policies and procedures.

 Resolution

-- We will answer any remaining questions.
+• We will answer any remaining questions to the extent we can.

 Addressing Stakeholder Concerns and Offering Solutions

 FINRA’s Office of the Ombuds provides a critical resource for FINRA stakeholders and can be a source of insight and guidance.
 The questions and concerns we hear often provide early warning signs for emerging issues.
 We share—in a manner that protects confidentiality when requested—issues and concerns to inform the organization of potential opportunities for improvement.
-When appropriate, we offer recommendations that may include changes to procedures, policies, and FINRA rules.
-The following are examples of topics we addressed in 2024.
+When appropriate, we offer recommendations that may include changes to procedures, policies and FINRA rules.
+The following are examples of topics we addressed in 2025.

 Fraud Prevention

-In 2024, we helped individuals who contacted us about fraudulent schemes.
+In 2025, we helped individuals who contacted us about fraudulent schemes.
 Some of the schemes were imposter scams that involved people fraudulently pretending to be FINRA staff to obtain account or other sensitive information.
 Others were advance fee schemes in which investors were told they must pay a fee in advance to redeem their funds.
-We answered questions about the fraudulent activity, shared educational resources, provided information to regulatory staff, and took other steps as necessary.
+We answered questions about the fraudulent activity, shared educational resources, provided information to regulatory staff and took other steps as necessary.

-What does the Office of the Ombuds NOT do?
+What does the Office of the Ombuds not do?

 Who contacts the Office of the Ombuds?

-Of the people who contacted us in 2024:
+Of the people who contacted us in 2025:

-✷ 56% were Investors
+56% were Investors

 Members of the public who currently have an investment account or may intend to open an investment account.

-✷ 19% were Associated Persons
+21% were Associated Persons

 Individuals who are, were, or seek to be associated with FINRA member broker-dealers.

-✷ 5% were Broker-Dealers
+2% were Broker-Dealers

 Firms that are, were, or seek to be members of FINRA.

-✷ 2% were Issuers
+2% were Issuers

 Publicly traded companies appearing on an exchange or another quotation system.

-✷ 15% were Miscellaneous
+13% were Miscellaneous

 Visitors who do not identify themselves; individuals providing information about potentially fraudulent, illegal, or unethical activity; arbitrators; attorneys not calling on behalf of constituents; and others.